 2. Drapes on all the right places

 A personal favorite.
-Great drape dresses are flattering to many women as they can cover up their tummy area in very stylish ways.
+Great drape dresses are flattering to many women as they can cover up their tummy area in very stylish ways, making them a great choice on this list of clothes for older women.

 3. Skirts and dresses of knee length and longer